A Phase Lag between Disk and Corona in GRMHD Simulations of Precessing Tilted Accretion Disks: Results

 Figure~\ref{fig:contourplot} shows a colour map of the density $\rho$ in a vertical slice for models W-T60 and S-T60.
 We define the disc-corona boundary at $\rho=0.025\times \rho_{max}$ and the corona-jet boundary at $p_b/\rho c^2=5$.
-While the disc shapes appear to be similar in both models, the corona (yellow-green-cyan regions) in model W-T60 shows an asymmetric elongation in the upper-left and lower-right directions, as seen in Fig.~\ref{fig:contourplot}(a).
-This elongation forms an obstacle for the weak jet, causing it to bend and eventually stall within a few $\times 100r_g$.
-On the other hand, the strong jet in S-T60 propagates unhindered through the corona, pushing it aside.
-The Lorentz factors, $\gamma$, and mass/energy fluxes, $F_M$/$F_E$, for both jets are shown in Fig.~\ref{fig:jetplot}: while the jet in model S-T60 (solid lines) accelerates up to $\gamma\sim7$ and conserves its mass and energy flux, the jet in model W-T60 (dashed lines) loses energy and mass due to the interaction with the corona and fails to accelerate to relativistic speeds.
-Below we show that this misalignment between corona and jet arises through different rates of precession resulting in a phase lag.
+The corona-disc boundary was chosen to approximately match the $\beta=p_{g}/p_{b} \sim 1$ surface.
+This has the advantage over a more direct $\beta=1$ definition for the corona since it does not leave out coronal current sheets where $\beta >> 1$.
+Similar to recent GRMHD simulations \citep{Liska2022} the gas in the inner corona has a strong outflowing velocity component (see also \citep{Beloborodov1999, Fereira2006}).
+Note though that, as stated in the previous paragraph, this outflowing gas is gravitationnaly bound and eventually circularizes within $r \lesssim 400 r_g$.
+While the disc shapes appear to be similar in both models, the corona (yellow-green-cyan regions) in model W-T60 gets in the way of the jets and deflects them sideways, as seen in Fig.~\ref{fig:contourplot}(a) (see also SI or \href{https://www.youtube.com/playlist?list=PLDO1oeU33GwmwOV_Hp9s7572JdU8JPSSK}{our YouTube playlist}).
+On the other hand, the stronger jet in model S-T60 propagates unhindered through the corona, pushing it aside.
+Below, we show that this elongation arises through a phase lag between the disc and corona.
+Figure~\ref{fig:jetplot} shows the Lorentz factor, $\gamma$, and energy fluxes, $F_E$, along the jets: while the jet in model S-T60 accelerates to $\gamma\sim7$ and conserves its energy flux, the jet in model W-T60 loses energy and fails to accelerate to relativistic speeds at early times when the phase lag is large.